k-pipe/step-util/README.md

 1. Update the version in `pyproject.toml`
 2. Create a new git tag: `git tag v0.1.0`
 3. Push the tag: `git push origin v0.1.0`
-4. Create a release on GitHub with the same tag

 The GitHub Action will automatically build and publish the package to PyPI.